PDBeurope/heatmap-component/docs/README.md

 </html>
 ```

 In this example we use pre-bundled JS and CSS files via jsDelivr CDN.
-You can replace `@latest` in the URLs by a specific version, e.g. `@1.0.0`.
+You can replace `@latest` in the URLs by a specific version, e.g. `@1.0.0`, or use your own bundles (if using HeatmapComponent as a library).

 Including the `heatmap-component.js` script creates a global object `HeatmapComponent` that we will use later.